Sara-Esam/HR-VISPR/README.md

 # HR-VISPR - Human Visual-Privacy Dataset

-This repository provides access to the **HR-VISPR** proposed for evaluating human visual privacy protection, presented in the paper [conference name].
+This repository provides access to the **HR-VISPR** proposed for evaluating human visual privacy protection.

+The dataset and the baseline are presented in the paper "Evaluation of Human Visual Privacy Protection: A Three-Dimensional Framework and Benchmark Dataset" accepted @ **ICCV'25 Workshop CV4BIOM (Workshop on Computer Vision for Biometrics, Identity & Behaviour)**
 The dataset is derived from the [Visual Privacy Dataset](https://github.com/tribhuvanesh/vpa) proposed by [Orekondy et al.](https://tribhuvanesh.github.io/vpa/)

 ## Download the Dataset